tprobinson/express-cache-middleware/README.md

 ### getCacheKey

 A function to get the cache key from the request.
 Provided with one argument: the request object from Express.
-Return the cache key as a string.

-By default, this is a function that just passes the request URL through.
+By default, this is a function that returns the request URL.

+You may want to customize this function if you anticipate that there are things in your URL that you don't want in your cache key.
+For example, you can remove irrelevant query parameters or subdirectories by parsing the URL here and returning the cache key.

 ### hydrate